Clementmoreau/Filament/README.md

 The code solves the dynamics and returns the time (time) and state (traj) vectors.
 A graphic visualisation starts at the end.

-A few movies that show what can be done with the code are provided.
+A few movies that show what can be done with the code (and a little more graphic cosmetics) are provided.

 If any questions contact me at clement dot moreau at inria dot fr